muthusathya1/myDSALearning/README.md

 # myDSALearning
-##   Find Fibonacci - II
+##   Find Factorial
 Problem Description

-The Fibonacci numbers are the numbers in the following integer sequence.

-0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ……..

-In mathematical terms, the sequence Fn of Fibonacci numbers is defined by the recurrence relation:

-Fn = Fn-1 + Fn-2

-Given a number A, find and return the Ath Fibonacci Number using recursion.
+Write a program to find the factorial of the given number A using recursion.

-Given that F0 = 0 and F1 = 1.
+Note: The factorial of a number N is defined as the product of the numbers from 1 to N.

 Problem Constraints

-0 <= A <= 20
+0 <= A <= 12